What is Eustachian tube dysfunction?

 If you think your baby may have Eustachian tube dysfunction, feed him or her.
 You can also give them a pacifier.
 These encourage the swallow reflex.

 If these strategies don’t help, your doctor may suggest other options.
 These can include:

-Taking an antihistamine or using a steroid nasal spray to reduce the allergic response if allergies are a factor.
+- Taking an antihistamine or using a steroid nasal spray to reduce any allergic response

-My child has Eustachian tube dysfunction.
-Does this mean he/she will have ear infections?
+- My child has Eustachian tube dysfunction.
+Does this mean they will have ear infections?

 Copyright © American Academy of Family Physicians

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.